-The net proceeds of the issue of each Tranche will be transferred to the ownership of the Guarantor and deposited to its account under the terms of a deposit agreement (umowa kaucji), establishing a deposit (kaucja), to be entered into between the Issuer and the Guarantor on or before the first Issue Date, and will be used by the Guarantor for general corporate purposes.
+The net proceeds of the issue of each Tranche will be transferred to the ownership of the Guarantor and deposited to its account under the terms of a deposit agreement (umowa kaucji), establishing a deposit (kaucja), to be entered into between the Issuer and the Guarantor on or before the first Issue Date, and will be used by the Guarantor for general corporate purposes which will include making a profit.
 If in respect of an issue of Notes there is a particular identified use of proceeds, this will be stated in the applicable Final Terms.